hoehermann/purple-signald/README.md

 signald is written by Finn Herzfeld.

-An unofficial IRC channel exists on Freenode called `##purple-signald` for those who use it.
+An unofficial IRC channel exists on Libera.chat called `##purple-signald` for those who use it.

 Windows users and Linux users averse to signald may take a peek at [purple-signal](https://github.com/hoehermann/purple-signal).